burningmantech/ranger-comms-scribe/backend/README.md

-# Dancing Cats Website Backend
+# Vox Quietus Website Backend

-This is the backend for the Dancing Cats website, which serves as a blog and media gallery for the Burning Man theme camp, Dancing Cat Wine Bar.
+This is the backend for the Vox Quietus website, which serves as a blog and media gallery for the Burning Man theme camp, Vox Quietus.
 The backend is built using Cloudflare Workers and TypeScript.

 ## Features